 As the time left for this deadline was whittled down to only a year or so, I felt some anxiety.
 Would I turn out to be wrong and branded a false prophet by those who glossed over the fact that I never said “thus saith the Lord” but was only sharing my conviction for their consideration to take to their prayer closet?
 It was a real possibility.
 As Paul said that we “see through a glass darkly” when it comes to what we hear from God (1Co 13:12).
 We may easily misunderstand, get it wrong, and have a humbling “learning experience” when we put ourselves out there regarding what we are convicted that God has shown us.

 As is my custom with nearly everything, I immediately talked to God about it.
 I told him that if I misunderstood what he had shared with me then I will look like a fool, just another failed date-setter but that’s OK, I can accept that.
-Katrina has said for years that when you follow God be prepared to look wrong or foolish some of the time, just like the Israelites did as God led them into a dead-end at the shore of the Red Sea with the Egyptian army bearing down on them.
+When you follow God be prepared to look wrong or foolish some of the time, just like the Israelites did as God led them into a dead-end at the shore of the Red Sea with the Egyptian army bearing down on them.

 God’s response to that thought floored me.
 A few days later when I was unable to sleep I opened up my Bible to continue reading through it in the hope of finding some comfort.
 I was in the psalms and happened to reach Psalm 83, the prophetic psalm about this coming Mideast nuclear war that ends with the destruction of Damascus.
 I know it so well that I was tempted to skip it, not expecting to find any comfort for my suffering there.
 I reread it anyway, and, to my surprise, I saw something new and exciting I had completely missed until now…